 Research Fellowship Programme

 Applications are invited from highly motivated candidates for selection as Junior Research Fellows (JRF) in the Physical Research Laboratory (PRL).
 JRFs at PRL will be encouraged to register for a Ph.D. degree at an Institute/University with which PRL has an MoU.
-PRL's research scholars will adhere to the norms of the registering Institute/University as agreed upon in the MoU.
+PRL's research fellows will adhere to the norms of the registering Institute/University as agreed upon in the MoU.

 Astronomy & Astrophysics [Candidates from Physics, Astrophysics, Applied Physics, Space Sciences, Instrumentation disciplines are eligible to apply]